Are you curious what are the best sunglasses for your face shape?

 If you’re looking for a retro style of sunglasses, look no further than Clubmasters.
 They’re also known as Browline sunglasses, because they feature a bold upper rim that accentuates the natural browline.

 Whether you’re going for a modern hipster or a classic dressed-up style, you can find a style of Clubmasters that fits your personality.
 They’ll also look more distinct than the more common sunglasses.

 Round sunglasses are a good option for men who are going for a more unique look.
 These circular shades aren’t for everyone, but can set you apart from the crowd if you wear them well.

 With round sunglasses, you’ll be most at risk of creating the beady-eyes look if you get them too small.
 But when worn right, they give you a sort of retro-futuristic look that you don’t see very often.
 If you’re the kind of guy who marches to their own beat, you might consider a pair of these.

 Best Square Sunglasses

-Despite their name, square sunglasses don’t have to be in an exact square.
-Rectangular and trapezoid sunglasses fall into this category as well.
+Despite their name, square sunglasses don’t have to be in perfect square frames.
+Rectangular and trapezoid sunglasses fall into this category as well, and the corners can still be rounded.
 It’s also not as much a style as a lens shape.
 Each of the aforementioned styles (except round) can fall into this category as well.

 Best D-Frame Sunglasses